 Lucca’s most famous citizen is clearly Giacomo Puccini (1712–1781), considered to be the greatest composer of Italian opera after Verdi.
 Best known for his masterpieces: ‘La bohème,’ ‘Madama Butterfly,’ ‘Tosca’ and ‘Turandot,’ he was born and raised in Lucca, and lived there for most of his life.
 The Puccini Museum includes Puccini’s birthplace, and showcases priceless objects that once belonged to the musician: the Steinway & Sons piano used to compose ‘Turandot,’ signed scores of early compositions, handwritten letters, paintings, photographs, sketches and mementos.
 The centerpiece of the museum is an exhibition that explores the personality, the genius and the passion of Puccini.

 Barcelona – Antoni Gaudí (1852 1826): Spending 16 hours was far too little time to explore the enthralling metropolis of Barcelona, the capital of Spanish Catalonia.
-Peopled by 1.6 million stylish and sophisticated Barcelonés, I was greeted with grand boulevards and welcoming pedestrian malls which wandered to the waterfront.
+Peopled by 1.6 million stylish and sophisticated Barcelonés, I was greeted with grand boulevards and welcoming pedestrian malls which wandered down to the waterfront.
 I was particularly enchanted by the cityscape that reflects the lifelong work of Barcelona architect, Antoni Gaudí, considered the greatest exponent of Catalan Modernism.
-As a proud Catalander, he refused to speak Spanish and seldom left his beloved Catalonia.
+As a proud Catalander, he refused to speak Castilian and seldom left his beloved Catalonia.
 Gaudí’s architecture illustrates his profound passion for nature and devotion to religion.
 Still ahead of his time, he integrated used ceramic pieces, stained glass and wrought ironwork into his architectural style.
 Seven of his works have been declared UNESCO World Heritage Sites, and include the still-incomplete Sagrada Família, the most-visited monument in Spain.
 A visiting bishop once asked him, “Why do you trouble yourself so much about the tops of the towers?
 After all, no one will ever see them.”
 “Your Grace,” replied Gaudí, “The angels will see them.”
 His faith in the Roman Catholic Church intensified towards the end of his life, with his living in a squalid room at Sagrada Família, frantically attempting to finish his astonishingly masterpiece.
-Still dressed in his work clothes, he would venture out for long walks in nature.
+Still dressed in his work clothes, he would often venture out for a long walks in nature.
 In 1926 he was tragically run down by a streetcar.
 Gaudí desperately waved for assistance from passing vehicles, but was dismissed as a ragged beggar, and died shortly after.
 Today he is often times referred to by his nickname, “God’s Architect.”

 For more about Barcelona, visit Richard Carroll’s two edifying articles on Traveling Boy, which feature stunning photographs by Halina Kubalski.